Stefanone91/kafka-events-emitter/README.md

 ## Installation

-Create a `message.json` file that could be used to insert a json message instead of pasting it into console application.
+Inside `templates` folder create some `.json` files containing a json message to send (if needed).

-Create a `.env file` into root and populate it with your environment variables.
-Look at `.env.example` file to see all available options.
+Create a `.env file` into root and populate it with your environment variables in order to be able to connect to your kafka instance.
+Have a look at `.env.example` file to see all available options.

 Run `npm install` to install dependencies.